MASLD – (MASH)

 Splenomegaly may develop if advanced hepatic fibrosis is present and is usually the first indication that portal hypertension has developed.

-Patients with cirrhosis due to NASH can be asymptomatic and may lack the usual signs of chronic liver disease.
+Patients with cirrhosis due to MASH can be asymptomatic and may lack the usual signs of chronic liver disease.

 Diagnosis